rachelqh/Continuity-Test-Redesign/README.md

 A detailed documentation of all aspects of this project are provided in this repository.

-#Documentation Legend
+# Documentation Legend

 - An interactive schematic viewer with screenshots of the schematics is in [/schematic](./schematic/)
 - An interactive layout viewer with screenshots of the layout is in [/layout](./layout)
-- Design documents are in `/design`, and includes:
+- Design documents are in [/design](./design), and includes:
    - `architecture.md` explains project scope, requirements, circuit architecture and how it works
    - `design decisions.md` explains componenent & architecture selection
    - `error estimations.md` provides error estimations
-- User documents are in `/userdocuments` and includes:
+- User documents are in [/userdocuments](./userdocuments) and includes:
    - `usermanual.md` which provides an operator-end user manual
    - `futureupdates.md` which provides details on how to change the board for the future.
 This is especailly useful for future interns/employees of PFC who would like to update the other test fixtures to use this design.